Lake Mead's rise levels off after 5-month climb -- 34% full as an incredible water year nears its end

 “Hoover operators coordinate in real time with the Western Area Power Administration to generate energy when it is most needed in the southwestern market.
 High volume water releases will occur when there is higher power demand,” Hendrix said.
 “Low releases will occur when there is not a significant demand on the system and energy prices are low.”

-A repeat of record snowpack this winter would help the Colorado River tremendously.
-The drop in water levels in the previous water year were erased at Lake Powell, but not quite at Lake Mead.
+A repeat of the record snowpack this winter would help the Colorado River tremendously.
+The drop in water levels in the previous water year was erased at Lake Powell, but not quite at Lake Mead.

 But banking on something as uncertain as the weather is part of the reason we’re here in the first place.
 Scientists have been warning about the effects of climate change for a long time, and parts of Southern Nevada are still in drought conditions.
 Arizona is worse, and parts of New Mexico are still under extreme drought conditions, according to the U.S. Drought Monitor.